polar-app/polar-app/docs/NOTES_SHARING_DESIGN.md

 The EFFECTIVE permissions do not need to be show in the UI when configuring permissions at the page level.

-The user sets permissions on teh namespace ,, and page level, but when changing them on the page level we merge the inherited namespace permissions and show the effective permissions.
+The user sets permissions on the namespace, and page level, but when changing them on the page level we merge the inherited namespace permissions and show the effective permissions.